A trip to Israel is hardly enough.

-Tel Aviv pub crawl
+- Tel Aviv pub crawl

-For a more in depth guide of Tel Aviv, check my post “21 things to do in Tel Aviv.”
+For a more in depth guide of Tel Aviv, check out my post “21 things to do in Tel Aviv.”

 Where to sleep and eat in Tel Aviv

 If you are in Tel Aviv for a few days, Abraham Hostel is the place to go.
 You will enjoy the relaxed atmosphere; the modern and comfortable rooms; the cozy and spacious common areas; the fabulous bar and terrace, and the variety of events they have all the time.
 Not to mention, the location (on Levontin, right by Rotschild and not far from Neve Tzedek) is excellent.

 As far as hostels go, Little Tel Aviv is a good alternative.
 For a more upscale place to stay at during a trip to Israel, Dan Hotel is a great choice.
 It is right by the beach and centrally located.
 The rooms are spacious and comfortable and the breakfast buffet simply outstanding.